Last September (2020), when Pinterest launched Story Pins, this is what they said with the announcement –

 Today we’re introducing the biggest updates for creators yet, to connect them to our growing audience looking for positivity.
 We’re launching a suite of creator-first features including Story Pins in beta, a new creator profile and analytics tools to track performance.

 7 months after early success achieved by the Story Pins creators during beta, it has now apparently come out of beta.
-However, for many enthusiasts, it is still a ‘work in progress’ and, as of this writing, it is available to users in only 13 countries, namely, US, UK, Canada, Austria, Germany, Switzerland, Australia, France, India, Indonesia, Japan, Italy and Spain.
+And renamed as Idea Pins as of May 18, 2021, which is the day for its global launch.
+While it was a ‘work in progress’, users from some countries, namely, US, UK, Canada, Austria, Germany, Switzerland, Australia, France, India, Indonesia, Japan, Italy, Spain, etc. were lucky to be able to use Idea Pins.

-As an early user, we at VidBazaar have been producing Pinterest Story Pins for some time, and in this brief guide we will share how we are doing this using PowerPoint.
+As an early user, we at VidBazaar have been producing Pinterest Idea Pins for some time, and in this brief guide we will share how we are doing this using PowerPoint.

 Let us begin.